Gorkiy/memoji/README.md

 ## Demo

-In the project directory, you can run:
+Check [live demo](https://gorkiy.github.io/memoji/) or In the project directory, you can run:

 ### `npm start`